SAP Industry Solutions Licensing

 Key differences between standard S/4HANA modules and industry solutions include:

-- Industry-Specific Functionality: Standard S/4HANA modules (Finance, Sales, Procurement, etc.) address generic business processes across industries.
-In contrast, industry solutions deliver specialized functions (e.g., retail assortment planning, utility meter reading, oil well production accounting, hospital patient management) not covered by the generic modules.
+- Industry-Specific Functionality: Standard S/4HANA modules (such as Finance, Sales, and Procurement) address generic business processes applicable across various industries.
+In contrast, industry solutions deliver specialized functions (e.g., retail assortment planning, utility meter reading, oil well production accounting, and hospital patient management) that are not covered by the generic modules.

 - Add-On Nature: Industry solutions often require activating special business functions or installing additional components.
 They extend or enhance core modules to handle industry nuances (for example, IS-Utilities extends core Finance and Customer Management to handle utility billing cycles).

 - Separate Product Codes: SAP typically treats industry solutions as separate products or extensions on its price list.
-Even if they run on the same S/4HANA system, they usually have their licensing line items and metrics apart from the base S/4HANA Enterprise Management license.
+Even if they run on the same S/4HANA system, they typically have their licensing line items and metrics separate from the base S/4HANA Enterprise Management license.

-- Specialized Updates: Some industry solutions follow their release cycle or come as industry-focused versions of S/4HANA (for instance, SAP S/4HANA Retail for Merchandise Management is a variant of S/4HANA with retail features).
+- Specialized Updates: Some industry solutions follow their release cycles or are industry-focused versions of S/4HANA (for example, SAP S/4HANA Retail for Merchandise Management is a variant of S/4HANA with retail-specific features).
 SAP’s development roadmap often includes industry-specific enhancements delivered in these solutions.

-In summary, SAP Industry Solutions are the way SAP tailors its ERP for different verticals, ensuring that, for example, a retail company or a utility provider can use SAP with industry-best-practice processes out of the box.
+In summary, SAP Industry Solutions enable SAP to tailor its ERP for various verticals, ensuring that, for example, a retail company or a utility provider can utilize SAP with industry-best-practice processes out of the box.
 Next, we examine examples of these solutions and what they entail.

 Examples of SAP Industry Solutions